Client loyalty

 Putting it into practice

-Tax efficiency and rebalancing are great examples of tasks that automation can optimize, and investors actually prefer a digital experience with these functions.
+Tax efficiency and rebalancing are great examples of tasks that automation can optimize—and investors actually prefer a digital experience with these functions.

-Surprise: Millennials also want a human advisor
+Surprise!
+Millennials also want a human advisor

 Millennials have integrated technology into their lifestyle, their day-to-day decision-making, and even their finances as much as any generation.
-However, Vanguard's recent study1 breaking down human and digital advice shows that millennials still want human financial advice along with automated services.
+However, Vanguard's study1 breaking down human and digital advice shows that millennials still want human financial advice along with automated services.

-Vanguard sampled 1,500 investors and found that generational demographics don't play a factor in investors' preference for advisor services.
+Vanguard sampled 1,500 investors and found that generational demographics surprisingly don't play a factor in investors' preference for advisor services.

 Millennials do show a disposition to have highly automatable processes delivered digitally.
 But, like investors in other age groups, they prefer an integrated approach featuring a human advisor.
 For example, as their financial situation grows in complexity with age, they recognize the need to lean on human advice to tackle the nuances in their portfolios.